 A problem in old mining areas occurs when pumping of water from the mines stops, and they fill up with oxygenated water.
 This reacts with the mine minerals, dissolving them and bringing them to the surface as very acid, iron-rich water that can kill all life in any streams it reaches.
 Since the mine is out of business, there are often no funds for dealing with this expensive problem, and it has to be tackled by local authorities.

-Acid drainage from an old mine, Rio Tinto, Spain
+Acid drainage from an old coalmine, Ecclesall Woods, Sheffield, South Yorkshire

 A wide range of other types of pollution is recognised, in addition to surface and groundwater pollution.
 This includes: